octoenergy/octoenergy.github.io/_posts/2024-08-19-mypy-imports.markdown

 ```

 Because mypy thinks of this module as a third party package (i.e. installed in your virtualenv's `site-packages`
 rather than alongside `blue.py`), we have a new error.
-This is because mypy requires the package to declare
+This is because mypy won't use the package unless it is
-that it is 'fit for type checking' before it will use it.
+explicitly declared as fit for that purpose.
 The simplest way to do this is to add an empty file called
 `py.typed`, which tells mypy to look at the annotations in that package:

 ```